ucsb-cs24/w22/_lab/lab03.md

 * Implement functions that process linked lists

-## This lab must be done with the same partners as lab02

 # Academic Honesty
 All work submitted for this lab should be your own and your partners.
 If you are using any hints from a previous offering of this course that was posted publicly by a CS24 instructor, you must cite your source.